LRoffic/LRoffic/README.md

  >
 > 🏆 198 Contributions in the Year 2024
  >
-> 💼 Opted to Hire
+> 💼 Open to be hire
  >
 > 📜 4 Public Repositories
  >